 These points are explained in more detail below.

-The following local booking site offers discount rates on car rentals in the state of Hawai’i.
-We use them ourselves every time we need an extra car, and have never found better rates:
+We love the following local booking site for their discount rates on car rentals in the state of Hawaiʻi.

 One strategy to get a good deal on a rental car is to book early at the local rental agency mentioned above, and then to check back in at a later time to look for lower prices.
 About 6 weeks before your departure is a good time to try to find a better deal.
 For this strategy to work it is important to make your first reservation with an agency that allows cancellations without a penalty.

-For example, a mid-sized 8 days car rental might cost $450 the first time you book 4 months before you arrive at Hawaii.
+For example, a mid-sized, 8-day car rental might cost $450 when booked 4 months out.
 Typically, this price will start declining down to say $240 at 1 or 2 weeks before arrival.
-The last days before arrival, prices can suddenly jump up to ridiculous prices again.
-We have seen examples where a car that was at its lowest $240 suddenly jumped up the $900 in the last days before arrival.
+The last days before arrival prices can spike dramatically, sometimes tripling within 48 hours of arrival.
+We have seen examples where a car that was at its lowest $240 jumped to $900 in the last few days before arrival.

 Using this method can potentially save you a couple of hundreds of dollars but does require that you invest extra time in booking and re-booking.
 It works best for people that like to plan ahead.